msayag/howto-webflux/README.md

 ```
 This technique can lead to performance issues if the collection is large, and, of course, inapplicable if the collection represents an infinite stream.

+### Non-Blocking
-Sometimes a better way is using the reactive, non-blocking, methods.
+A better way is using the reactive, non-blocking, methods.
 In this case the elements of the response are processed as they flow in:
 ```java
     WebClient client = WebClient.create("http://localhost:8080");
     Mono<String> mono = client.get()